embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

   } DemoStringObj;
 ```

 To enable the usage of this string to the CAN network side, the string must be added to the object directory.
-See the following object entry with index=0x3456 and subindex=0 as example:
+See the following object entry with index=0x3456 and subindex=0 as an example:

 ```c
   const CO_OBJ DemoObjDir[] = {